-Fall Creek Falls State Park is Tennessee’s largest and most visited state park.
-The park encompasses more than 26,000 acres sprawled across the eastern top of the rugged Cumberland Plateau.
+Fall Creek Falls State Park is one of Tennessee’s largest and most visited state parks.
+The park encompasses more than 29,800 acres sprawled across the eastern top of the rugged Cumberland Plateau.
 Laced with cascades, gorges, waterfalls, streams and lush stands of virgin hardwood timber, the park beckons those who enjoy nature at her finest.
 Fall Creek Falls, at 256 feet, is one of the highest waterfalls in the eastern United States.
-Other waterfalls within the park include Piney Falls, Cane Creek Falls and Cane Creek Cascades.
+Other waterfalls within the park include Piney Falls, Cane Creek Falls, and Cane Creek Cascades.

 The park is located in Bledsoe and Van Buren counties, 11 miles east of Spencer and 18 miles west of Pikeville.
 It may be entered from Highway 111 or Highway 30.

-The park also has four playgrounds, five covered picnic pavilions and an Olympic-sized pool with a wading area which is open Memorial Day to Labor Day.
+The park also has four playgrounds, five covered picnic pavilions, and an Olympic-sized pool with a wading area that is open from Memorial Day to Labor Day.

 Park Trail Maps

 Looking for a trail map?
 Click the link below to see a list of the maps available at this park.
 The page includes all the trail maps we have available, organized by park.
 We have free and paid options that provide you with the details you need to have your next great adventure in Tennessee.